kuchromik/viaphoniker_hugo/content/_index.md

 ---
-title: Probenstart Wintersemester
+title: Are you up for making music?
-date: 2024-10-02
+date: 2024-10-09
-subtitle: Seid willkommen zur zweiten Probe am 8.
-Oktober um 18:30 Uhr im Audimax
+subtitle: Welcome to the next rehearsal on 15 October at 18:30 in the Audimax
-featured_image: winter.jpg
+featured_image: rehersal_ai.jpg
 featured_text:
 featured_link:
 featured_video: